manosriram/manosriram.com/content/_index.md

 title: "Mano Sriram"
 ---

 Hi, I'm Mano.
-Interested in Containers, backend servers, LLMs, and agents.
+Interested in LLM architecture, agents, backend-servers, containers.
 I'm also interested in homelabbing: currently have a single node Lenovo M720s server running.
 More on this [here](https://manosriram.com/posts/homelab-v2/)

 I am working at [IBM](https://www.ibm.com/in-en) as Software Engineer